mjordan/islandora_workbench_docs/docs/preparing_data.md

 ## Using absolute file paths

 Both your input CSV file and the values in its `file` column can be absolute paths.
-In this configuration, your `input_csv` configuration setting must specify the absolute path to your input CSV file, and each value within its `file` column may point to a file to be used as the corresponding node's media file.
+In this arrangement, your `input_csv` configuration setting must specify the absolute path to your input CSV file, and each value within its `file` column may point to a file to be used as the corresponding node's media file.
 You can also mix absolute and relative filenames in the same CSV file, but all relative filenames are considered to be in the directory named in `input_dir`.
 An example configuration file for this is:

 ```yaml
 task: create